johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 :	from the Greek, *charism*, meaning *gift*; the *charisma* of the Messianic Community derives from its anointing with the Spirit of the Messiah

 Messianic —
-:	essentially means *anointed to bring deliverance*, anointed with the Spirit to mediate on behalf of God's people and the nations
+:	essentially means *anointed to bring deliverance*; the Messianic Community is anointed with the Spirit to mediate on behalf of God's people and the nations, bringing deliverance from evil and new life in the Messiah

 <!--\end{pause}-->

 ### Dying to live ###

 God's intention is that this messianic, charismatic, covenant community co-works in partnership with him—using the strength, the power, the spiritual life, the anointing that he provides.

 Yet too often, the power of the anointed-life-of-Christ-within seems to elude us.
 It seems out of our reach.
 Beyond our grasp.
 Indeed, it is not something that can be grasped.

 Rather, the pathway to life is through dying.
-Yielding ourselves to God the Father, through the Messiah, by the Spirit.
+Yielding ourselves to God the Father, through unity with the Messiah, by the power of the Spirit.
 That is the message of the cross.
 As we *die to self*, we become *alive to God*.[^fn15]

 ### The heart of discipleship ###